Chinese literature: Classical poetry

 Classical Chinese poetry composition became a conventional skill of the well-educated throughout the Ming (1368–1644) and Qing (1644–1911) dynasties.
-Over a million poems have been preserved, including those by women, such as Dong Xiaowan and Liu Rushi, and by many other diverse voices.
-Painter-poets, such as Shen Zhou (1427–1509), Tang Yin (1470–1524), Wen Zhengming (1470–1559), and Yun Shouping (1633–1690), created worthy conspicuous poems as they combined art, poetry and calligraphy with brush on paper.
-Poetry composition competitions were socially common, as depicted in novels, for example over dessert after a nice dinner.
-The Song versus Tang debate continues through the centuries.
-While China's later imperial period does not seem to have broken new ground for innovative approaches to poetry, picking through its vast body of preserved works remains a scholarly challenge, so new treasures may yet be restored from obscurity.
+Over a million poems have been preserved, including those by women, such as Dong Xiaowan and Liu Rushi, and by multiple other voices.
+Painter-poets, such as Shen Zhou (1427–1509), Tang Yin (1470–1524), Wen Zhengming (1470–1559), and Yun Shouping (1633–1690), created worthy poems as they combined art, poetry and calligraphy with brush on paper.
+Poetry composition competitions were socially common.
+While China's late imperial period is not known for innovative approaches to poetry, the scholar Jonathan Chaves urged that the "sheer quantity of Ming poetry, the quality of so much of it, and its stylistic richness and diversity all cry out for serious attention."